- Planning for your Photography Workshop - January 27, 2020

 Many newcomers are often lost on the subject of tripods altogether.
-In this blog, I will try to de-mystify tripods, landscape photography and the reason why?
+In this blog and accompanying video, I will try to de-mystify tripods, landscape photography and the reason why?

-They know they need one, but don’t know exactly what kind or why.
-Some fail to realize that with landscapes and commercial applications, the tripod is the single most important piece of equipment they will need next to add to their camera arsenal for sharp well-composed photographs.
+You know you need one, but don’t know exactly what kind or why.
+Some fail to realize that with landscapes and commercial applications, the tripod is the single most important piece of equipment you will need next to add to your camera arsenal for sharp well-composed photographs.

 Here are two of the seldom-realized reasons why you need a tripod for landscape photography.
-The first is, they help you slow down and give you a chance to really think.
+The first is, they help you slow down and give you a chance to really think about your image.